oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

     - Observe second tile in left summary panel, it displays the number of namespaces in kubernetes cluster.
 You can check all namespaces in cluster by reviewing the topology view Namespace tier.
     ![namespace-tile](images/namespace-tile.png)
     - Third tile shows total number of workloads with the overall percentage of workloads which needs attention.
+You can also see the breakdown of workload types & percentage of workload type that needs attention.
     Objects with associated warning events are flagged as Needs Attention.
-You can also see the breakdown of workload types & percentage of workload type that needs attention.
     ![workload-tile](images/workload-tile.png)
     - Fourth tile shows the number of Nodes along with percentage of nodes that needs attention due to warning events.
     ![nodes-tile](images/nodes-tile.png)
     - Last tile in left panel shows number of Pods along with percentage of problem pods which needs attention.
-All pods grouped by namespace are displayed in *Pods by namespace* section.
+    - All pods grouped by namespace are displayed in *Pods by namespace* section.
+This section shows only the namespaces that contain pods, which could be fewer than those shown in left summary panel namespaces tile.
     ![pods-tile](images/pods-tile.png)

 4. Understand how many objects need attention in cluster.